UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 These are essentially just *placeholders* which have a value that can change, much like an object in `R`.
 In the above loop, the same operation was performed on the variable `i`, but the value changed from 1 to 2 to 3.
 Variables in shell scripts can hold numbers or text strings and don't have to be formally defined as in some other languages.
+We will commonly use this technique to list files in a directory, then to loop through a series of operations on each file.

 ### `If` Statements